 I want to schedule an email to send on the Exchange Server so that I can schedule emails to send while I’m on vacation without having to boot my laptop and open my email 1-2 times per day.
 I know how to do this in desktop Outlook, but you need to open Outlook on your laptop for this to work.
 Can I do this using Outlook on the web?

-Because you are using a Microsoft Exchange mailbox (either on-prem or Office 365 Exchange online) you can send messages later, with Outlook closed, as long as you can set up the account in Outlook desktop using Online mode.
+When you use an Microsoft Exchange mailbox (either on-prem or Office 365 Exchange online) you can send messages later, with Outlook closed, as long as you can set the account up in Outlook desktop using Online mode.

-When you use online mode, the deferred messages are submitted to the Exchange message queue and held until the scheduled time.
-(Outlook doesn’t have a local cache when you use online mode, so it can’t hold them at the client.)
+When you use online mode, the deferred messages are submitted to the Exchange message queue and held until the scheduled time as Outlook doesn’t have a local cache when you use online mode, so it can’t hold them at the client.